pitastrudl/wekanwiki/IFTTT.md

 ## 2a) Add new rule : Triggers
-Current there a three types of triggers, board, card and checklist
+Current there a three types of triggers: board, card and checklist

 | Board  | Card | Checklist |
 | ------------- | ------------- | ------------- |